browserengineering/book/book/security.md

 tell whether two HTTP requests come from the same user, or different ones.
-Our web browser is effectively anonymous.[^1] That means it can't "log in" anywhere, because there's no way for the server to know which later requests come from the logged in browser and which come from some unrelated browser.
+Our web browser is effectively anonymous.[^1] That means it can't "log in" anywhere, because there's no way for the server to know which later requests come from the logged in user and which come from some unrelated user.

 The web fixes this problem with cookies.
 A cookie---the name is meaningless, ignore it---is a little bit of information stored by your